Chia-Network/chia-docs/docs/12rpcs/full_node_api.md

 ## get_blocks
 Gets a list of full blocks by height.
+Important note: there might be multiple blocks at each height.
+To find out which one is in the blockchain, use `get_block_record_by_height`.

 * **start**: The start height.
 * **end**: The end height (non-inclusive).